tom-gilbertsons-lab/bandit-data-modelling/README.md

 https://github.com/tom-gilbertsons-lab

-Directories with key datasets highlighted **
+Directories with key datasets highlighted ** .
+Datasets (with exception of bandit gaussian walks) will not be in the github repo; find them on OSF
 ```
 .
 ├── README.md